 Regional Housing Legal Services and the Pennsylvania Utility Law Project (PULP) can help people keep their power and heat on.
 Get assistance and information regarding payment arrangements and utility terminations.
 Also receive help in dealing with your landlord.
 This is a statewide program.
 Call (717) 236-9486 for details.

 Free food, groceries, clothing and more - Located across Montgomery County Pennsylvania are a number of food and clothing banks.
 The exact types of assistance provided to people across the county will vary by location and center, however it can range from low cost or free food, clothing, diapers, and perishable items up through household products.
 In addition, most of the pantries can also help people apply for public assistance from both the federal government and state of Pennsylvania.
-Find listing of Montgomery County food banks.
+Find listing of Montgomery County free food banks.